How spatial patterns can lead to less resilient ecosystems: A unifying model for vegetation patterns

-where the specific ecological meaning of each parameter will depend on which model we use to derive it (see Supplementary Material and Fig.\,\ref{F1}).
 In general, Eq.\,\eqref{eq1} consists of a linear net death term $-\eta b$, where $\eta$ can be negative to represent growth, and local competition and facilitation contained in the terms $\kappa b^2-b^3/2$.
-Ecologically, these first three terms define a nonlinear density-dependent growth rate due to, for example, an Allee effect.
+Ecologically, these first three terms define a nonlinear density-dependent growth rate, for example, due to an Allee effect.
 The spatial dynamics is described by a linear diffusion accounting for plant dispersal with diffusion constant $d$, and a nonlinear spatial differential operator.
-In this nonlinear operator, the term proportional to $\alpha$ originates from isotropy-breaking processes while the last two terms encapsulate the pattern-forming feedbacks.
+In this nonlinear operator, the term proportional to $\alpha$ originates from isotropy-breaking processes, while the last two terms encapsulate the pattern-forming feedbacks.
 Specifically, the combination of the linear and density-dependent nonlinear diffusion leads to an effective diffusion term, $d-b\Gamma$, that can become negative and trigger spontaneous aggregation of the biomass for sufficiently large $\Gamma$.
 This aggregation process is saturated by the last term, resulting in stable patterns.

-Three parameters are particularly relevant for our analysis.
-First, the net growth rate $-\eta$ measures the difference between baseline death and growth rates and hence serves as a proxy for environmental stress.
+Three parameters in Eq.\,\eqref{eq1} are particularly relevant for our analysis.
+First, the net death rate $\eta$ measures the difference between baseline death and growth rates and hence serves as a proxy for environmental stress.
 Large positive values of $\eta$ represent high stress, and stress decreases as $\eta$ decreases, eventually becoming negative when environmental conditions are such that they can sustain baseline population growth.
 Second, $\alpha$ modulates the only term breaking the isotropy in Eq.\,\eqref{eq1} and hence controls the intensity of nonreciprocity in plant-plant interactions.
 This symmetry-breaking can be caused by various factors, such as slopes, more complex but uni-directional topographies, or fog water carried by wind \cite{klausmeier1999regular,gandhi2018topographic,hidalgo2024nonreciprocal}.
-Finally, the parameter $\Gamma$ directly controls the pattern formation, allowing us to study homogeneous or patterned ecosystems by varying this single parameter.
+Lastly, $\Gamma$ directly controls the pattern formation instability, allowing us to study homogeneous or patterned ecosystems by varying this single parameter.\\